 To filter a session metric inline:

-Page Viewed event where Page URL contains /pricing.Inline filters on session metrics are evaluated at the session level.
+Page Viewed event where Page URL contains /pricing.Amplitude evaluates inline filters on session metrics at the session level.
 They work alongside any other filters or segments in your Data Table definition.

 When you add a filter on a session metric column, the filter menu shows session-specific options.
-These filters are always applied at the session level:
+Amplitude always applies these filters at the session level:

-Page Viewed event where Page URL contains /pricing./home)./checkout).These filters affect which sessions are counted in the session metric column, on top of any existing global filters or column filters in the Data Table.
+Page Viewed event where Page URL contains /pricing./home)./checkout).These filters narrow which sessions the session metric column counts.
+They apply on top of any global filters already in effect, further restricting the result set.

 The most common properties to select for your group-by are page- or screen-level properties that change as a user interacts with your app or site.
 These work well because they're likely to vary between most of the relevant events, and are set frequently enough to signal a bounce when needed.